andrekovac/explain-programming/content/blog/other/learn-to-code.md

 > motivation + time = success

 - **Motivation**: Without personal intrinsic motivation you'll give up soon.
-You'll face some frustrating moments along the way!
+This will help you to tolerate frustrations which you'll inevitably face when learning to code!
-- **Time**: You will have to gradually invest more and more time into it in case you really want to learn it properly.
+- **Time**[^1]: You will have to gradually invest more and more time into this learning journey in case you really want to learn it properly.

 This is a very general idea!
-To reach your fitness goals you need the same two things!
+To reach your fitness goals 👟 you need the same two ingredients!
+Therefore, my recommended approach considers the factors motivation and time.

 ### Start with web development